MahmoudKhalid22/react-jonas-course/sec-1/readme.md

 all of learnt and apply it to a real world

-# lesson 02

-## Building a small app with reactjs as an introduction on sandbox
+## (2) Building a small app with reactjs as an introduction on sandbox

 [code link](https://codesandbox.io/p/sandbox/fetch-an-advice-33pz78?file=%2Fsrc%2FApp.js%3A22%2C43)